opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        # This must be controller.
        role: Controller

-       # This is the install IP of a controller node.
+       # This is the install IP of a controller node, which is the haproxy primary node
        ip: xx.xx.xx.xx

        # User name of this node.
 This user must have sudo privileges.